Chancellor gives £200m to science

 - £13m for the future Archer supercomputing service to model drugs and climate

 The Minister for Universities and Science David Willetts said: "This new £200m capital investment in science is excellent news for our research base and our economy, and takes the total additional science investment since the budget to almost half a billion.

 "It will ensure we maintain our leading position in research, providing cutting-edge new facilities and vital infrastructure.
-It also underpins important industrial sectors and will unlock private investment in new products and services, driving growth and creating high-tech, highly-skilled jobs."'Words into action'
+It also underpins important industrial sectors and will unlock private investment in new products and services, driving growth and creating high-tech, highly-skilled jobs."

 Campaign and advocacy groups applauded the chancellor's offering, but said he still had much to do to rectify the inertia imposed on the research base by the government's decision last year to freeze in cash terms the £4.6bn annual science budget.

 The Campaign for Science & Engineering (Case) has calculated that this policy would amount to an effective cut of £1.7bn by the time the current spending period ends in 2014-15 - a figure that would be even larger once inflation during that period was taken into account.

 "Politicians of all stripes keep talking about 'rebalancing the economy' and moving towards high-tech manufacturing instead of relying on consumer debt - David Cameron discussed it at the Science Museum this month," said Case director Imran Khan.

 "These words have to be turned into action, so it's really encouraging for the UK economy that last year's cuts are being slowly reversed - investment in science and engineering is vital if we're to achieve sustainable growth.